-During the game on September 16, Harrison’s son approached the sideline, but didn’t really stop to talk to his dad.
+During the game on September 16, 2009 Harrison's son approached the sideline, but didn't really stop to talk to his dad.
 So he started walking away.
-Suddenly, seconds later, video obtained by WDHN Dothan First shows Harrison start running, pushing away another player, getting past the official, and shoving his son in the upper back and neck area.
+Suddenly, seconds later, video obtained by WDHN Dothan First shows Harrison running, pushing away another player, getting past the official, and shoving his son in the upper back and neck area.

 Of course, the video went viral on various news outlets, and all eyes were on what would happen next.
 Then, following a "special-called meeting," head coach Pate Harrison submitted his resignation to the Elba City Schools and Elba City School Board, according to The Dothan Eagle.

 Here is a video of the incident on repeat: